 Licensure by Endorsement

-If you have declared another compact state as your primary state of residence and plan to change your primary state of residence to North Carolina, you may continue to practice nursing under your current compact state license for a period not to exceed ninety (90) days.
+If you have declared another compact state as your primary state of residence and plan to change your primary state of residence to North Carolina, you may continue to practice nursing under your current compact state license while working on obtaining your North Carolina nursing license, provided that license remains active and multistate.
 You will not be issued a North Carolina license until you declare North Carolina or a non-compact state as your primary state of residence.
-Once you declare North Carolina as your primary state of residence, you must immediately change your address via your Nurse Gateway portal and notify the Board of Nursing.
+Once you declare North Carolina as your primary state of residence, you must immediately change your address via your Nurse Gateway portal.

-An active North Carolina license is not issued when another Compact State is claimed as the primary state of residence.
+An active North Carolina license cannot be issued when another Compact State is declared as the primary state of residence.

 You will need the following to apply: